microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAdministrativeUnit.md

 ### -Description

 Specifies a description for the new administrative unit.
-This is an optional parameter.
+This parameter is optional.

 ```yaml
 Type: System.String